T. H. Marshall: Sociology at a Crossroads and Other Essays

-In 1963, Marshall published another renowned work, Sociology at a Crossroads and Other Essays, which includes a collection of sixteen essays modeled on the work of Max Weber.
-He structured the essays under three main titles: Sociology of Today and Tomorrow, Social Class, and Social Welfare.
+In 1963, Marshall published another work, Sociology at a Crossroads and Other Essays, which includes a collection of sixteen essays modeled on the work of Max Weber.
+He structured the essays under three main titles: "Sociology of Today and Tomorrow", "Social Class", and "Social Welfare".

 The first several essays focus on the problems facing Sociology in the present day.
 Marshall sees the discipline as being at a crossroads where several paths meet.
 The first leads to "universal laws and ultimate values," whereas the second "leads to a collection of a multitude of facts."
 Finally, the third is one that Marshall recommends as the ideal direction for Sociology.
-This path "'leads into a country where sociology can choose units of study of manageable size - not society, progress, morals and civilization - but specific social structures in which the basic processes and functions have determined meanings.'"
+This path "'leads into a country where sociology can choose units of study of manageable size – not society, progress, morals and civilization – but specific social structures in which the basic processes and functions have determined meanings.'"
 After indicating this path for Sociology, Marshall goes on to define the discipline as the "analytical and explanatory study of social systems" on a larger-scale, such as nations or states and also smaller systems that function within those societies.